 Money Saving Hint – if you need boundary lines marked it might be best to do that in the winter when the leaves are off.
 Ask us about splitting the job into two parts to accomplish these savings.

-For more specific information about what type of land surveying you need, please call Talladega Land Surveying at 256-854-9503 or fill out a contact form request.
+For more specific information about what type survey you need, please call Talladega Land Surveying at 256-854-9503 or fill out our contact form to the right.

 Land Survey Types:

 Residential Lot or Mortgage Survey – A residential lot or mortgage survey is done to determine the location of your property lines and improvements (buildings, driveways, fences, etc.)

 Normally a survey drawing is included that may be used for a mortgage closing or for your records.
 A “lot” in this case is assumed to be part of a larger subdivision where multiple lots have been developed at one time and a plat has been recorded in the local courthouse.